AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/guide/installation/index.md

 $ sudo ./ayla_install.sh -g -n  // Ethernet
 </pre>
 If you are installing over a previous installation, include the <code>-u</code> flag.
 The <code>-g</code> flag installs the [Wiring Pi library](http://wiringpi.com/) in your run environment which is required by the tutorials for connecting your RPi via GPIO pins to LEDs and buttons on a breadboard.
+1. When the installation completes, do NOT reboot yet.